Starbucks Medicine Ball Recipe (aka Honey Citrus Mint Tea)

 It should be no surprise that the Medicine ball should include this nutritional powerhouse (11).

 Because it’s packed with antioxidants, catechins, polyphenols, and caffeine, green tea is very beneficial for your health.
 It may increase metabolism, encourage cardiovascular health, reduce stroke risk, and improve mental clarity and overall cognition.
+When it comes to green tea’s caffeine content vs coffee, the latter generally has three times more caffeine than the former.

 This ensemble of antioxidant-rich herbs is a colorful blend of dried peaches, apples, and dried candied pineapple pieces (12).